 A personal blog by George Gladfelter

 Notes about occultations:The timing is very specific to your exact location.
-Few clocks can be relied on to be accurate at the sub-second level, including the cheap radio-controlled clocks which are typically corrected once per day around midnight.
-Also, it is very difficult to visually determine the exact time when a star appears or disappears at the illuminated limb of the moon.
+Few clocks can be relied on to be accurate at the sub-second level, including the inexpensive radio-controlled clocks which are typically corrected once per day around midnight, and the clock display on a computer or phone (the correction process typically runs infrequently).
+The accuracy of a clock can be verified by time signals broadcast on shortwave frequencies, or by using a GPS receiver, or by accessing a network time server on the Internet if you have software specifically designed for this purpose.
+However, it is very difficult to visually determine the exact time when a star appears or disappears at the illuminated limb of the moon.
 Photography, therefore, is very helpful.
 No lunar occultations of a bright star will be visible this year from Rapid City.

 Note that at the time the angle center-of-object to center-of-Earth to center-of-Moon is minimal, the center of the Moon's shadow normally strikes the surface of the Earth at a specific location.
 That location is listed as "Mid-occultation observing point".
 If the center line misses the surface of our planet, the location listed is where the observer on the surface of Earth should be in order to be closest to the center line of the shadow.

 If you need data for your particular location, please send me an email with the latitude, longitude, and preferably also your altitude above mean sea level in meters or feet, for your observing location.
 Please specify the units you use, such as degrees and meters and specify North or South, East or West for your coordinates.

 High Precision Daily Polynomial Coefficients for Lunar Coordinates